skip to main content

 Optical Network Terminal (ONT) — Your fiber internet connection plugs into this standalone device.
 You cannot access the internet without it, as it translates your provider’s light signals into data your devices can use.

-Router — This standalone device physically connects to your modem or ONT using a cable.
+Router — This standalone device physically connects to your modem or ONT using an Ethernet cable.
 It creates and manages your home or office network by broadcasting your Wi-Fi connection and providing ports for wired devices.
 With mesh systems, the first unit wired to your modem or ONT serves as your router.

 Wireless gateway — This device combines a modem or ONT and a router into one unit.
 Your internet connection plugs into this device, as do all wired devices via Ethernet cables.
 It broadcasts Wi-Fi, so you can access the internet without the annoying cables or a standalone router.